Leo Joseph Suenens: Dialogue with the modern world

 Dialogue with other Christian denominations as well as with other religions, the proper role of the laity, modernization of religious life for women, collegiality, religious liberty, collaboration and corresponsibility in the Church were among the causes he advocated at the council.

 Pope John Paul II himself later attested that "Cardinal Suenens had played a decisive part in the Council".

 He was described by his successor, Godfried Danneels, as “an excellent weather-forecaster who know from which direction the wind was blowing in the Church, and an experienced strategist who realized that he could not change the wind’s direction but he could set the sails to suit it."

 Relations with the Curia

 In May 1969, an interview he gave to the French Catholic magazine Informations Catholiques Internationales in which he offered a critique of the Roman Curia.
-Eugène-Gabriel-Gervais-Laurent Tisserant subsequently demanded a retraction, but Suenens refused and declared that Tisserant's reaction as unacceptable and unfounded.
+Eugène Tisserant subsequently demanded a retraction, but Suenens refused and declared that Tisserant's reaction as unacceptable and unfounded.
 In 1979, Suenens remarked about it, "There are times when loyalty demands more than keeping in step with an old piece of music.
 As far as I am concerned loyalty is a different kind of love.
 And this demands that we accept responsibility for the whole and serve the Church with as much courage and candor as possible."